vyos/vyos-documentation/docs/system/proxy.rst

 ============

 Some IT environments require the use of a proxy to connect to the Internet.
-The option allowes to set a HTTP proxy and if necessary, supports `basic auth`_.
+The ``system proxy`` option sets the configuration for a proxy, and if necessary, supports `basic auth`_.

-The code example below sets a proxy for all HTTP, HTTPS and FTP (anonymous ftp) connections, initiated by vyos.
+This example sets a proxy for all connections initiated by VyOS, including HTTP, HTTPS, and FTP (anonymous ftp).

 .. code-block:: console

   set system proxy url http://10.100.100.1 set system proxy port 8080

+  # If a username and password are required
+  set system proxy username vyosuser set system proxy password vyosuser-password

-That enables the update of a system image if the vyos system operates behind a proxy.
+That enables the update of a system image if the VyOS system operates behind a proxy.

 .. code-block:: console